Now Reading

 The Dancing Star

-Dogs and humans can do miracles as true friends to each other; we can clearly see it in Ashleigh and Pudsey’s engaging and unique bond.
+Dogs and humans can do miracles as true friends to each other; we can see it in Ashleigh and Pudsey’s engaging and unique bond.

 Ashleigh Butler, who has been training dogs since childhood, knew that there was something special about her pet Pudsey.

-They participated and won “Britain’s Got Talent” in 2012, danced in front of the Queen of England and are Hollywood stars in the making.
+They participated in and won “Britain’s Got Talent” in 2012, danced in front of the Queen of England and are Hollywood stars in the making.

 We talk to the beautiful Ashleigh Butler, who leaves no stone unturned when it comes to training and taking care of her talented pet Pudsey.